prathamesh66/Razorpay_Clone/README.md

 * Razorpay Clone

 This is a frontend application that mimics the functionality of Razorpay, an online payment gateway.
-It allows users to simulate payments and explore payment gateway features.
+It allows users to simulate payments and explore payment gateway features..

 * Features